The Image of the Gassner Representation of the Pure Braid Subgroup has Pairwise Free Generators: Introduction

 \section{Introduction}

 The faithfulness of the Burau representation has been well-studied.
 It is known that the representation is faithful for $n=3$ and unfaithful for $n\geq 5$ \cite{big-bur}.
 The case $n=4$ is still open, but several attempts have been made to answer the question.
 Beridze and Traczyk showed that the faithfulness depends on the restriction to a free subgroup generated by two elements and that the cubes of their images generate a free group \cite{ber-tra}.
-Their proof was topological in nature, however and, more recently, Beridze, Bigelow, and Traczyk gave an alternate proof using the Ping-Pong Lemma that the same holds modulo $p$ \cite{ber-big-tra}. \\ \\ When it comes to the Gassner representation, it is not known for any $n\geq 4$ whether the representation is faithful.
+Their proof was topological in nature, however and, more recently, Beridze, Bigelow, and Traczyk gave an alternate proof using the Ping-Pong Lemma that the same holds modulo $p$ \cite{ber-big-tra}.
+This has subsequently been improved by Abdulrahim and Jinan in \cite{abdul-jin} to show the squares generate a free group. \\ \\ When it comes to the Gassner representation, it is not known for any $n\geq 4$ whether the representation is faithful.
 In fact, the faithfulness of the Gassner representation is dependent only upon its faithfulness when restricted to free subgroups of the pure braid group.
-For example, Kundson located the kernel within the lower central series of a certain free subgroup of the pure braid group \cite{knud}.
+For example, Kundson located the kernel within the lower central series of a certain free subgroup of the pure braid group \cite{knudson}.
 The Gassner representation is originally constructed as a Magnus representation using Fox derivatives and the computations can be seen in \cite{phdthesis}.
-These computations are strenuous and the resulting matrices require additional rewriting to make use of them. \\ \\ In this paper, we prefer to use the Colored-Burau representation introduced in \cite{aagl}, which appears to be computationally favorable to Fox derivatives.
+These computations are strenuous and the resulting matrices require additional rewriting to make use of them. \\ \\ In this paper, we prefer to use the Colored-Burau representation introduced in \cite{aagl} over Fox derivatives.
 Rather than obtaining a representation via homology computations as in the ordinary Burau representation, the Colored-Burau representation is simply an imposition of algebraic structure.
 In \Cref{sec:cb}, we introduce the Colored-Burau representation, compute the images of the pure braid generators found in \cite{Birm}, and show these align with the Gassner matrices.
 In \Cref{sec:lipschutz}, we use the preceding computations to provide a short linear-algebraic proof that the faithfulness of the Gassner representation depends only upon its restriction to a free subgroup.
 Finally, in \Cref{sec:main}, we show, following the idea in \cite{lip}, that the Gassner matrices for the generators of the free subgroup are pairwise free.